Wallack's Theatre: 30th Street and Broadway

+Wallack's Theatre, 1881–88

+1881–87

 Ground was broken for Lester Wallack's new theater on the northeast corner of 30th Street and Broadway May 21, 1881, and on December 4, The New York Times reported:

 The building, which is erected on ground leased for 21 years, with the privilege of two renewals of 21 years each, has frontage of 105 feet on Broadway and 122 feet on Thirtieth-street.
 In due course, a nine-story flat-house will rise above the theatre [never built], and shops will environ it. ...
 The main entrance is on Broadway and is 30 feet wide, the visitor passing under a portico resting on six polished red granite columns.
 There are, besides, two gallery entrances on Broadway, an entrance on Thirtieth-street, and stage entrances on Thirtieth-street and on Broadway. ...
 The parquet and balcony contain 800 seats. ...
 The gallery contains 450 most comfortable chairs.
 There are also eight boxes. ...
 Under the Broadway curbstone and the main entrance is a café. ...
 A magnificent chandelier of copper and brass, with a spread of 14 feet and 200 burners, depends from the dome, and smaller gas-fixtures spring from the painted panels on the walls and other points.
 Electric lights will be used outside the theatre, and the question of using them within was ... dismissed from immediate consideration. ...
 The architect is Mr. George A. Freeman Jr.

 George Albree Freeman (1859–1934), born and raised in New York City, graduated in architecture from the Massachusetts Institute of Technology.
 He practiced in Stamford, Connecticut, mostly in the late 19th century, before removing to Sarasota, Florida, where he continued to practice.
 He was a designer of the Seacroft House, with Bruce Price, in Sea Bright, New Jersey (1882) and the Federal Building, with Harold N. Hall and Louis A. Simon, in Sarasota (1932); expanded Stanford White's 1905 Lambs Club Building, 130 West 44th Street in New York City (1915); and designed the Soldiers and Sailors' Monument in Stamford (1920).

 The new theater was dedicated January 4, 1882, "with a magnificent revival of The School for Scandal, which had an exceptionally fine cast" led by John Gilbert and Rose Coghlan.
 As in the past, the treasurer was Theodore Moss.